awesomerank/awesomerank.github.io/lists/LewisJEllis/awesome-lua.md

 ### Books
 - [Programming in Lua](http://www.lua.org/pil/) - The authoritative intro to all aspects of Lua programming, written by Lua's chief architect.
 Three editions released; first edition available online.
+- [Lua Quick Reference](https://foicica.com/lua/) - A quick reference on how to program in and embed Lua 5.1 through 5.3, by the creator of Textadept.
 - [Programming Gems](http://www.lua.org/gems/) - A collection of articles covering existing wisdom and practices on programming well in Lua, in a broad variety of use cases.
 - [Lua Programming](https://en.wikibooks.org/wiki/Lua_Programming) - A shorter overview of the language, up to date for Lua 5.2, and available online.

 ### Other Lists
-- [awesome-resty ★776](https://github.com/bungle/awesome-resty) - A list like this one, but focused on OpenResty.
+- [awesome-resty ★807](https://github.com/bungle/awesome-resty) - A list like this one, but focused on OpenResty.
-- [awesome-love2d](https://github.com/JanWerder/awesome-love2d) - A list like this one, but focused on game dev and the LÖVE platform.
+- [awesome-love2d ★674](https://github.com/love2d-community/awesome-love2d) - A list like this one, but focused on game dev and the LÖVE platform.
-- [awesome-lua ★158 ⏳2Y](https://github.com/forhappy/awesome-lua) by @forhappy - Another list similar to this one.
-It goes into more depth in a few categories, but has less breadth.
 - [Where Lua is Used](https://sites.google.com/site/marbux/home/where-lua-is-used) - A comprehensive list of stand-alone programs written in or extensible using Lua.